| Activities

 Rodrigues’ CV.
 Read the text

-* New Governance and European
+of the lecture * New Governance and European

 Employment Policies.
 Lecture by